LebedevIV/monostring-hypothesis/README.md

 - d_s = 4.0 as a fixed spatial dimension (d_s grows with N in chain graphs; grows with k in k-NN graphs).
 - **d_s ≈ 4 as evidence of 4D spacetime** (it identifies 3D structures, not 4D).
 - Dark energy as geometric inevitability (λ_decay was hand-coded; E₆ irrelevant, p=0.90).
+- - **τ ∝ h(Coxeter):** Memory time τ≈237 (Part VI) does not scale with Coxeter number across A6, E6, E7, E8.
+The τ/h≈20 ratio for E6 is coincidental. τ measures initial clustering decay, not algebraic memory.

 ---